syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Size-Customization.md

 N> If define any size manually to view which loaded in [SfListView.ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html), SfListView will returns that size as item size of each item.

-The following screenshot shows the output of Autofit items.
+The following screenshot shows the output of AutoFit items.
 You can download the entire source code of this demo from [here](http://files2.syncfusion.com/Xamarin.Forms/Samples/ListView_AutoFitItems.zip)

 ![](SfListView_images/AutofitItems.png)